 A better approach is to create a very detailed profile of people who suffer the most from the problem you solve, and target only them.
 A good way to create this profile is by considering identifiers such as job title, years of experience, industry, size of company, and location.

 Many successful bloggers follow a framework called AIDA (Attention, Interest, Desire, Action).
 Applying this framework when crafting outbound lead generation copy is a great way to begin your message optimization journey.
-Here is an example of a AIDA message you might send to a potential customer for a database solution.

 Other things to consider when crafting your message: